keithjjones/zeek-sanitize/README.md

 # zeek-sanitize

 A Python script to sanitize Zeek logs.
+This is meant to be simple so that it can be easily copied up to sensors through even a cut/paste in an SSH session.
+The Python libraries this script references are built in, so nothing extra needs to be installed.

 ## Usage